 What Is Synthroid?

-It is a medication used to treat hypothyroidism or an underactive thyroid.
+It is a medication for the treatment of hypothyroidism or an underactive thyroid.
 The thyroid glands are small, but their role is significant.

-In their optimal conditions, the thyroid glands produce about 80% of T4.
-Only 20% is of T3 (triiodothyronine), although the hormone strength of T3 can be four times that of T4.
+In their optimal conditions, the thyroid glands produce about 80% of T4 and only 20% of T3 (triiodothyronine).
+The hormone strength of T3 can be four times that of T4.